 As a global leader in data protection and enterprise backup solutions, Dell EMC provides a best-of-breed archiving solution in Dell EMC Data Protection Suite for Archive.
 This software solution enables organizations to efficiently capture, index, store, manage, retrieve and dispose both structured and unstructured data to meet enterprise needs.
 With Dell EMC archiving technology, IT teams can more easily lower costs by reclaiming valuable primary data storage space, optimize server and application performance by reducing the amount of inactive content, and more easily meet compliance regulations, eDiscovery and litigation needs.

 Providing seamless access to archived content from email, files and Microsoft SharePoint, Dell EMC Data Protection Suite for Archive includes:

 Dell EMC Data Protection Suite for Archive as an ideal solution for Microsoft Exchange, IBM Domino (Lotus), and Microsoft SharePoint file systems.

 Dell EMC archiving solutions enable IT teams to:

-Dell EMC provides archiving to the cloud with Dell EMC Cloud Tier.
+Dell provides archiving to the cloud with Dell EMC Cloud Tier.
 This best-of-breed technology enables more cost-efficient cloud archiving, thanks to advanced deduplication technology that sends only unique data to the cloud and natively tiers data to public, private or hybrid clouds for long-term retention.
-Cloud Tier drastically reduces storage footprints as well as the cost of cloud storage and the cost of bandwidth required for data transfer to the cloud.
+Cloud Tier drastically reduces on-premises storage footprints as well as the cost of cloud storage and the cost of bandwidth required for data transfer to the cloud.
 Cloud Tier also offers broad support across backup applications and cloud providers and provides an industry-leading solution for AWS, Azure and Google Cloud.

 Dell EMC PowerProtect Software offers data management, data protection, deduplication and self-service backup and recovery.